 Akshay: There is a complex team of staff and volunteers that make this connection between lender and borrower happen, from the click of the lenders till the guy on motorbike who goes through rice fields in Vietnam to deliver the money to the borrower to make his life better.

 Vince: The model works, the connections are happening.
 Every partner and every country is a different challenge.
-For example, Cambodia has a really overheated market at the moment, too many micro-finance organizations.
-We always try to pick up the one which is doing really great job, but it may be affected if the whole market just blows up.
-Different challenges are in Vietnam which is an ex-communist country, they got really tight controls on money.
+For example, Cambodia has a really overheated market at the moment, too many microfinance organizations.
+We always try to pick up the one which is doing a really great job, but it may be affected if the whole market just blows up.
+Different challenges are in Vietnam which is an ex-communist country, they have really tight controls on money.
 They don’t understand that somebody can give interest-free loans.
 Getting money into and out of Vietnam can be very challenging.